victorcatalin/shortsmaker/README.md

 ## Hardware requirements

 - CPU: at least 2 cores are recommended
+- RAM: at least 2 GB is required, but 4 GB is recommended. when using docker, you can limit the memory usage with the `CONCURRENCY` environment variable (see below)
 - GPU: optional, makes the caption generation a lot faster (whisper.cpp) and the video rendering somewhat faster

 ## Watch the official video on how to generate videos with n8n